FredZCY/MIT-Machine-Learning/README.md

 *`Spyder` is recommended, or you can use `Jupyter` to test the program in seperate blocks*

 3. Part of codes about `wechat friend searching` may need to be specified by yourself
-4. Scan the generated QR code and start to chat with the Chatbot: simple_smile:
+4. Scan the generated QR code and start to chat with the Chatbot :simple_smile:

 ## Contact the Author